KG700/spectator-coding-assignment/README.md

 ## Future Developments

 ### Appearance
-- Highlight in black the navigation item that is currently selected
+- Highlight in black the navigation item that is currently selected.
 - Make the height of the top 3 articles responsive so that the height gets smaller as the screen gets smaller.
-At the moment the gap between these articles widens as the screen gets smaller.
+At the moment the gap between these articles is fixed, so it appears to widen as the screen gets smaller.
-- Add grey line break between the top 3 articles
+- Add grey line break between the top 3 articles.
-- Make the 2nd & 3rd articles smaller and appear side-by-side to emphasis the top story a bit more
+- Make the 2nd & 3rd articles smaller and appear side-by-side to emphasis the top story a bit more.
-- Add a thumbnail sized article image on the right-hand-side of each article list item when the screen size is a certain width
+- Add a thumbnail sized article image on the right-hand-side of each article list item when the screen size is a certain width.

 ### Features
-- When screen-size is small, navigation bar should be swapped for a burger menu which opens up a side drawer with the navigation items in a list
+- When screen-size is small, navigation bar should be swapped for a burger menu which opens up a side drawer with the navigation items in a list.
-- When screen size is large, the main article should contain either the content or description (whichever has text, prioritising content) underneath the image
+- When screen size is large, the main article should contain either the article content or article description (whichever has text, prioritising content) underneath the image.
 - Each article should contain a link to the full article to allow users to read it.
-It could be the entire card/list item that's clickable (in which case onhover effects should be added), or the title and/or a specific link added with the text "Continue reading at <source>"
+It could be the entire card/list item that's clickable (in which case onhover effects should be added), or the title and/or a specific link added with the text "Continue reading at xx" (where xx is the article source).